NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Clockwork Songbird.md

 **Frequency** once per day

 **Effect** The songbird leaps into the air and flies in a circle, swooping around an area around you for 10 minutes as it sings.
 The songbird never travels further than 50 feet from the location where you activated it.
-It returns to that location at the end of the duration, at which point the songbird casts [[Spells/Peaceful Bubble|Peaceful Bubble]] at that location before going quiet once again.
+It returns to that location at the end of the duration, at which point the songbird casts [[Peaceful Bubble|Peaceful Bubble]] at that location before going quiet once again.
 The effect remains in place for 24 hours.

 * * *